 virtual_mailbox_maps = hash:/etc/postfix/virtual_mailbox_maps

-It is common in other guides to use MySQL for the same purposes as we use maps here.
-If you have got a MySQL setup already it may not be such a bad idea.
-But as a general rule it is shooting sparrows with cannons to use a fullpowered database when a 1k text file will do
+It is common in other guides to use MySQL for the same purposes as I use maps here.
+If you have a working MySQL setup already it may not be such a bad idea.
+But as a general rule it is shooting sparrows with cannons to use a fullpowered database when a 1k text file will do.

 Second, an important setting is indicated simply by the way the paths are written.
-If you end the path in a forward slash (like above) you are telling Postfix to use a directory for storing the email rather than one big file.
+By ending the path in a forward slash (like above) I am telling Postfix to use a directory for storing the email rather than one big file.
 This is what is known as the maildir format (as opposed to the one-file mbox format).
-Google ‘mbox vs maildir’ if you want to get into that discussion.
+Search for ‘mbox vs maildir’ if you want to get into that discussion.
 I am going to stick with maildir throughout this series.

 virtual_mailbox_base, virtual_uid_maps and virtual_gid_maps